dogweather/forkful/content/en/haskell/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging in programming is essentially leaving a trail of breadcrumbs in the form of recorded events or messages, which can be used to track what your application is doing at any given moment.
-Programmers do it to debug issues, monitor system performance, and audit behavior for security and compliance reasons.

 ## How to:
 In Haskell, logging can be implemented using libraries like `monad-logger` or `hslogger`.
 Here's a quick example using `monad-logger`: